Early Childhood

 What is the Early Years Learning Framework (EYLF)?

 The Early Years Learning Framework (EYLF) describes the principles, practices and outcomes essential to young children’s learning from birth to five years of age, as well as their transition to school.
-It’s part of the Australian Government’s National Quality Framework for early childhood education and care.
-The framework has a strong emphasis on play-based learning, recognising the importance of communication and language (including early literacy and numeracy) and social and emotional development.Learn more on the ACECQA website
+It’s part of the Australian Government’s National Quality Framework for early childhood education and care.The framework has a strong emphasis on play-based learning, recognising the importance of communication and language (including early literacy and numeracy) and social and emotional development.
+There are five learning outcomes defined by the EYLF:

-SCECS provides breakfast, morning tea, lunch, afternoon tea and a late snack (when required).We provide for a qualified onsite Chef catering for each child and providing fresh, nutritious and healthy meals.
+SCECS provides breakfast, morning tea, lunch, afternoon tea and a late snack each day.
+We employ a qualified onsite cook/chef, catering for each child’s dietary needs and providing fresh, nutritious and healthy meals.
 Meal time is a special time for children and staff to come together and enjoy a diverse range of cuisines.

 What are the operating hours?